-The Big Sky Marathon is the result of our success with the Madison Marathon.
-We held our Inaugural race in 2015 to appease marathoners from around the world who were screaming for a double in Montana.
+The Big Sky Half Marathon is the result of our success with the Madison Marathon.
+We held our Inaugural race in 2015 to appease marathoners from around the world who were screaming for a double (both full and half) in Montana.
 To non-marathoners, this is completely counter-intuitive.
 Afterall, why would you host a second marathon immediately after one of the most difficult marathons in America?
-To the likes of Marathon Maniacs though, it makes perfect sense.
+To the likes of Marathon Maniacs and other running groups, it makes perfect sense.
 Why run just one marathon over a weekend when you can run two?
 Why not earn Four Stars as a Marathon Maniac over the course of 48 hours vs. possibly earning just one star and only if all your other stars line up?

 Section Two – This is the quad burner section.
 It begins almost immediately after runners leave the National Forest.
 Runners will cross a cattle guard gate and then the next several miles will be a quite steep downhill.
-This is a series of switch backs that drop the runners from 8,600 feet to 6,000 feet in a relatively short distance.
-The “official end” of this section is when the road hits a t-junction after going through the Bar 7 ranch.
-The estimated distance is four to seven miles.
-The half marathon finish line is within this section.
+This is a series of switch backs that drop the runner from 8,500 feet to 6,000 feet in a relatively short distance.
+The “official end” of this section is when the road hits a t-junction after going through most of the Bar 7 ranch.
+The estimated distance is about seven miles.